Estimated reading time: 10-15 mins

 Section III: Common Workflows and Best Practices

-Basic Review Workflow
+Basic Discovery Workflow

 This chart sequentially breaks down common document review processes from database setup to production, with articles that teach you how to perform them yourself in Nextpoint.

-Basic Prep Workflow
+Basic Litigation Workflow

 This chart sequentially breaks down common pre-trial and trial processes including deposition management, issue designations and presentation in court, with articles that teach you how to perform them yourself in Nextpoint.